Yalghaar: Development

 The movie went into production after about 3 years of extensive research.
 Apart from using a vast number of choppers and heavy ammunition, an artificial tunnel was dug in Karachi to replicate one found in North Waziristan.

 In preparation for their roles, all actors spent time with their real-life alter egos.
 Humayun Saeed, who plays the role of a militant, spent days with captured militants in order to prepare for his role.

 Duraid Qureshi, the CEO of Hum Network Limited announced at the 4th Hum Awards that the film will be distributed under the banner of Hum Films.

 Release

-Yalghaar was officially released on 25 June 2017 for the Eid al-Fitr holiday on 112 screens across Pakistan.
-It was also released in 22 countries at the same time including United States, UK, UAE, etc.
+Yalghaar was officially released on 25 June 2017 coinciding with Eid al-Fitr holiday.
+It was also released in 22 countries at the same time including United States, UK, and UAE.

+Reception

 Box office

-The film has collected 1.75 crores on day 1 of the Eid, 2.40 crore on day 2 of the Eid, 2.20 crore on day 3 of the Eid.
-Making a grand total of 6.35 crore as Eid collection.
-It emerged victorious against other releases of the Eid.
-These figures are confirmed by movie marketing agents.
+The film collected Rs 1.75 crores on day 1,Rs 2.40 crore on day 2 and Rs 2.20 crore on day 3.

-On day 4 of its release, it racked in 1.40 crore, which is the record collection of any movie on Thursday in Pakistan.
-On first weekend of its release, it collected 1.30 crore, 1.50 crore and 1.35 crore respectively on Friday, Saturday and Sunday taking its total collection to 11.9 crore.
-Nasar Khan, PR & Publications associate manager at HUM Network, local distributors of Yalghaar, confirmed the numbers "These numbers are accurate".